sissa-data-science/DADApy/docs/source/implemented_algorithms.rst

 Implemented Algorithms
 ======================

-The algorithms currently implemented in the package can be divided in four broad groups.
+The algorithms currently implemented in the package can be divided in five broad groups.

 Intrinsic dimension estimation